buildpacks/spec/platform.md

 args = ["<arguments>"]
 direct = false
 working-dir = "<working directory>" exec-env = ["<execution environment>"] # Optional.
-If not specified, applies to all execution environments
+If not specified, applies to all execution environments.
+The special value "*" indicates compatibility with all execution environments.
+If exec-env is ["*"] or not specified, the process is eligible for all execution environments.

 [[slices]]
 paths = ["<app sub-path glob>"]